 why adopt a movement mindset?

 Activism is under threat, with civic space shrinking across the globe.
 Rhize’s 2017 report Understanding Activism shows these conditions have often been made worse by the ways in which external actors such as institutional funders and NGOs try to support activists.
 Rhize developed the curriculum for Adopting a Movement Mindset based on our research, which surveyed over 1,100 activists in ten countries, identifying what activists really want and need in terms of support.

 Fill out an interest form and learn to leverage your organization’s capacity to better amplify and support movements in your community!

 what to expect from the course

-Adopting a Movement Mindset is an eight-week virtual course that runs from September 6, 2018 until October 25, 2018.
-The course includes:
+Adopting a Movement Mindset is an eight-week virtual course which includes:

 A weekly 90-minute webinar covering core movement-building concepts;